When the Curious Abandon Honesty: Federated Learning Is Not Private: Conclusion

 \section{Conclusion}

 In this work, we presented a new privacy attack against FL that is based on an active attacker who holds the ability to maliciously manipulate the shared model and its weights.
-Recent work~\cite{wainakh2021federated} argues that privacy for FL might not be broken because the attacks have too specific assumptions on small mini-batch sizes and on the underlying data distribution.
-Yet, our results demonstrate the opposite: our attack allows for perfect reconstruction of a significant portion of the \users' private training data.
-Even for very high-dimensional complex datasets, such as ImageNet, we are able to perfectly extract more than 50\% of the individual data points from mini-batches of sizes as large as 100.
+Our attack allows for perfect reconstruction of a significant portion of the \users' private training data.
+Even for very high-dimensional complex datasets, such as ImageNet, we are able to perfectly extract roughly 50\% of the individual data points from mini-batches of sizes as large as 100.
 The extraction is computationally highly efficient and even allows to perfectly extract individual training data points from data mini-batches containing all data points from one single class.

-Additionally, we highlighted that existing privacy mechanisms like DPSGD are not able to protect the private \user data against our data reconstruction attack.
-This is because the current state-of-the-art implementations of FL operate under the assumption of an honest-but-curious \cp.
-We therefore argue that the FL protocol requires adaptations to counter the threat that arises from active \attackers, and to provide meaningful privacy for the \users private training data.
+Our attack underscores the deficiency of the ``data never leaves the device'' approach to preserving privacy.
+For FL to have a chance of truly preserving privacy, it must incorporate appropriate mitigations against our attack.
+Those either have expensive overheads or are tailored for this specific attack (see Section~\ref{sec:defenses}).